monkrus/emotion_analyzer/README.md

  4. webcam4.py is the playground/testing arena

-- An example of basic fastapi react setup, **no face analyze here!**
+**An example of basic fastapi react setup, no face analisys here!**
 (fastapi react basic setup)

 - BACKEND (FastAPI)